Our Top Pick for Bulk Email

 Most SMTP roundups compare feature checklists and pricing tables.
 What actually matters is inbox placement β€” the percentage of your emails that land in the inbox rather than spam or disappearing entirely.

-Amazon SES had 16.1% higher inbox placement than SendGrid in independent testing, with only 1% of emails going missing [citation:2].
+Amazon SES had 16.1% higher inbox placement than SendGrid in independent testing, with only 1% of emails going missing.
 For a service widely perceived as a bare-bones infrastructure play, that's a notable finding.

 Keep these numbers in mind as you evaluate options below.